Huseyn Suhrawardy

-Suhrawardy was premier under Pakistan's first republican constitution and also the mastermind of The Direct Action Day of 16 August 1946.
+Suhrawardy was premier under Pakistan's first republican constitution.
 The Noakhali riots also saw the genocide of Bengali Hindus during which Suhrawardy tried to keep the news of the atrocities from the media and for either planning the massacre or failing to take action to stop it.
 During the 1958 military coup, Suhrawardy was arrested by the military government, due to which he missed the wedding of his niece, Salma Sobhan, Pakistan's first woman barrister.
 He founded the National Democratic Front in 1962 as a political alliance to oppose the military regime of Ayub Khan but died one year later in Beirut due to a heart attack.
 After his death, the Awami League veered towards Bengali nationalism and launched the 6-point movement, ultimately leading to a civil war in East Pakistan and secession of Bangladesh from Pakistan in 1971.

-Suhrawardy is also remembered for his role as the Minister for Civil Supply during the Bengal famine of 1943.
-In India's West Bengal, he is seen as the Butcher of Bengal and mastermind behind the Direct Action Day; directly responsible for the 1946 Calcutta killings.
+Suhrawardy is also remembered for his role as the minister for civil supply during the Bengal famine of 1943.
+Pro-congress and Hindutva-aligned rightwing sources and media consider him the mastermind behind the Direct Action Day; directly responsible for the 1946 Calcutta killings, which is not independently established by neutral historians.
 Suhrawardy's only daughter Begum Akhtar Sulaiman was a social worker and activist in Pakistan; his son, Rashid Suhrawardy, from his second marriage to Vera Alexandrovna Tiscenko Calder, was a British actor known for his role in the film Jinnah.
 His brother Hasan Shaheed Suhrawardy was a diplomat, writer and art-critic.
 Many places in South Asia bear his name, including an avenue in Islamabad, a large park near his mausoleum in Dhaka, and streets, dormitories and memorials across Bangladesh.
-The Suhrawardy family home in Kolkata has been leased as a Library and Information Centre to the Bangladesh High Commission in India by the city's waqf board.
+The Suhrawardy family home in Kolkata has been leased as a library and information centre to the Bangladesh High Commission in India by the city's waqf board.